-Translations & bilingual versions
+Accredited Program mark translations & bilingual versions

 When creating translations of the Special Olympics Logotype the typeface Serpentine Bold Oblique should be used.
 The relative size and positioning of the type should be consistent with the English version of the mark.